Warblers & Neotropical Migrants Workshop

-Celebrate World Migratory Bird Day by learning about the colorful champion bird travelers filling our springtime with song and color!
+Get ready for the most exciting portion of spring bird migration by learning about the colorful champion bird travelers filling our springtime with song and color!
 Warblers are our most colorful spring visitors and often the most sought-after birds as they journey northward to their summer breeding grounds.
 Join naturalist Ryan MacLean for an introductory outdoor lecture on the life histories of these beautiful birds and learn how to identify the 20+ species that pass-through Connecticut each May.
 Then, we will venture outside to look for warblers and other spring migrants on our trails.

-Our buildings and facilities are still closed to the public, so we please ask that you plan accordingly as our restrooms will not be available.
 Tickets MUST be purchased in advance through our online ticket sales page.
 There will be no ticket sales at the door the day of the program.
 Please be prepared to show proof of your ticket registration, either as a printed copy of your registration receipt or your registration confirmation email on your phone.

 Recommended for ages 12 & up.